40+ Important Healthcare Industry Statistics & Facts

 It’s predicted that the global telehealth market will witness a CAGR growth of 16.9% by 2025, making it worth $55.6 billion.
 Several factors will be responsible for this fast growth, starting with population growth, shortage of physicians and medical staff, advancements in telecommunications, etc.

-13. The global digital healthcare industry growth rate is projected to experience a 37.1% growth in 2021.
+13. The global digital healthcare industry growth rate was projected to experience a 37.1% growth in 2021.

 The market size growth is expected to continue in the following years, reaching a whopping $508.8 billion by 2027.